syw-725/world-simulation/CREATIVE_WORKFLOW.md

 - Visual Identity
 - Execution Priority

-Alternative directions should only remain when they provide meaningful value to the project or are specifically requested.
+Alternative directions should only remain when they provide meaningful value or are explicitly requested.

-Execution begins only after the strategy has been clearly defined.